The Best Way to do Employee Appreciation Day Is More Than Once a Year

 Use the day as a springboard for ongoing kudos.

-At O.C.
-Tanner, we recently asked just under 1,000 workers across the country about their experiences with Employee Appreciation Day.
-While 44 percent thought it was “extremely or very important” to recognize Employee Appreciation Day, only 8 percent knew when it was observed.
+Back in 2018, O.C.
+Tanner asked just under 1,000 workers across the country about their experiences with Employee Appreciation Day.
+While 44 percent thought it was "extremely or very important" to recognize Employee Appreciation Day, only 8 percent knew when it was observed.
 Only 10 percent said that their current place of employment does anything to celebrate the day.

 This indicates that most organizations have the opportunity to improve the impact of Employee Appreciation Day, an important occasion for showing people their value to a company.
 Here are a few suggestions on how to properly celebrate the day: